 To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.
-You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 4.
-The Supplementary Information Form should be returned to the School Business Manager, St Luke's Catholic Primary School on or before the closing date for the local authority's Common Application Form.
+You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 4 or 6 to 8.
+The Supplementary Information Form should be returned to the school administrator at St Luke's Catholic Primary School, A Voluntary Academy on or before the closing date for the local authorities common application form.